Yvand/Hugo-EntraCP/content/docs/usage/installation.md

 ## Set the assembly bindings

-{{< details "Why this is needed" >}}
+{{< details "Why those bindings are needed?" >}}
 EntraCP uses NuGet packages [Microsoft.Graph](https://www.nuget.org/packages/Microsoft.Graph/) and [Azure.Identity](https://www.nuget.org/packages/Azure.Identity), which both require assembly bindings to work with .NET Framework 4.8 ([more info](https://nickcraver.com/blog/2020/02/11/binding-redirects/)).
+{{< /details >}}
+{{< details "Why setting them in the machine.config?" >}}
-Since SharePoint runs in many processes (w3wp.exe, owstimer.exe, powershell.exe, etc...), the only file that can propagate the bindings to all is the `machine.config`.
+Since SharePoint runs in many processes (w3wp.exe, owstimer.exe, powershell.exe, etc...), the only config file that can propagate the bindings to all is the `machine.config`.
 {{< /details >}}

 {{< callout context="caution" title="Important" icon="alert-triangle" >}} The steps below must be completed on all the SharePoint servers, before the solution is deployed. {{< /callout >}}